 Such are the delights of time.
 In terms of tips on storing and ageing wines further at home once transported from the cellar, it's common knowledge that serious bottles are better laid down horizontally than upright.
 Laura has something to say beyond that on temperature.
 "While a cool dark place makes for ideal storage, it's the stability of temperature that matters most."
 In absence of your own chalk or limestone cave, it's worth remembering that the kitchen is never the best place for storing wine.
 Find somewhere fluctuation-free and away from direct sunlight.
 It'd be a shame to compromise all those years of careful attention at the maker's hands.

 Some wonderful examples of cellar-aged Gusbourne wines are our Rosé 2013 and Blanc de Blancs 2013.
-We’re pleased to be bringing some out of the cellar for you to try and they are now available on our website to purchase for a limited time only.
+We brought some out of the cellar recently for a limited web purchase.
+To be the first to know about new and special releases like thess ones in the future, click here.

 You may also like...